The redevelopment of the former Emily Griffith vocational school campus near the Colorado Convention Center is underway.

 The former school building, which lines the 1200 block of Welton Street, has been designated a local historic landmark, a status meant to preserve certain features of the site.
 Stonebridge is converting it to a 250-room hotel with a restaurant and 3,000 square feet of meeting space.

-The Welton side of the block will be turned into retail space and parking, with an activated alley.
+The Glenarm side of the block will be turned into retail space and parking, with an activated alley.